-In addition to her nationally-known academic leadership, Dr. Hochman has deep connections to Judaism, Torah, and Israel and lives out the pluralistic mission of Gann every day.
-She is a graduate of Solomon Schechter Day School of Greater Boston and holds a PhD in Education Policy, Politics, and Leadership from Columbia University.
-She also studied at The Pardes Institute of Jewish Studies and The Hebrew University of Jerusalem during a Dorot Fellowship in Israel.
+In addition to her nationally-known academic leadership, Dr. Hochman has deep connections to Judaism, Torah, and Israel.
+She is a graduate of Solomon Schechter Day School of Greater Boston, Prozdor at Hebrew College, and Camp Ramah Palmer.
+After college, Dr. Hochman studied at the Pardes Institute of Jewish Studies and The Hebrew University of Jerusalem during a Dorot Fellowship in Israel.

 Originally from Lexington, Dr. Hochman is married to Dr. David Schidlow, a pediatric cardiologist, and they have three children: Benjamin, Gabriel, and Eliav.

 Wendy Falchuk joined Gann Academy in 2019 as The Director of Admissions.
 Prior to Gann, Wendy spent many years as an educator and administrator in both Jewish and secular schools.
 She also served on the board of The Buckingham Browne & Nichols School and The Carroll School, as well as other non-profit organizations.
 Wendy brings a passion for Jewish education and educational accessibility to Gann.
 Wendy has a BA from The University of Hartford, an MA from Lesley University and continues to study Jewish and educational leadership.
 Wendy is the proud parent of two children.